digitallinguistics/styles/README.md

 However, if you import the bundled version of this library (`dlx.bundle.css`), all you have to do is add the `.ling-doc` class to an element, and all the DLx styles will be applied and scoped to that element automatically.
 (Note that this bundle does not include the font declarations in `font.css`.)

+The examples in this documentation use the bundled version of the library, so class names are added to elements only when necessary (such as with the interlinear example above).

 ## Fonts

 Below is a list of suggested fonts which work well for displaying Unicode characters.
 The `typography/typography.css` file declares two CSS variables (`--font-unicode-sans` and `--font-unicode-serif`) with suggested `font-family` values.
 A sample font declaration file is also included in `font.css`, using the Libertinus Serif font as an example.